r9r-dev/portaefik/README.md

 apt install -y apache2-utils
 htpasswd -nb username password
 ```
+Alternatively, you can generate a password/hash on [htaccesstools.com](http://www.htaccesstools.com/htpasswd-generator/).

 In the resulting output, replace any `$` with `$$` and paste it over the `User:Hash` part.
 On the previous example, the output could be `username:$apr1$W3ovhvF4$juH88W/ijxNVSHpN2S5K./` so the resulting line must be `"traefik.frontend.auth.basic=username:$$apr1$$W3ovhvF4$$juH88W/ijxNVSHpN2S5K./"`

  Start the required containers using the following command: